MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish-extension/create-new-submission.md

 ### Extension Rating

+Extension rating helps us determine the age of the target audience for your extension.
 Check this box if your extension contains any mature content.
 If you indicate your extension as mature, your extension store listing will available with a separate tag to indicate that the extension contains mature content.
 To help you determine if your extensions has a mature content, review the [Microsoft Edge Addons Store Developer Policies].

 Click **Save** to proceed to **Store listing** section.

 ## Add Store listings information for your extension

 This is the information that customers will see when viewing your extension’s listing in the Microsoft Store.
+Many of the fields in a Store listing are optional, but we suggest providing as much information as possible to make your listing stand out.
+The minimum required for the Store listings step to be considered complete is a **text description, extension logo and small promotional tile** in each language mentioned in your extension package.

 ### Store listing languages

-We recommend that you localize your extension package in at least one language and mention default language.
-If you don’t mention any language in your package, we’ll use English (United States) as your default language and you’ll be asked to provide store listing in English (United States).
-To **add** or **remove** languages for your store listings, you’ll need to modify the list of **languages supported by your extension** package and update the zip under **Package** section

-#### Add or edit Store Listing

-If your extension is localized in **more than one language**, we’ll show the languages at the top of Store Listing page (as shown) and you must provide Store listing page details in all the languages that your package supports
+If your extension package supports multiple languages, you'll have a Store listing page for each one.
+You must complete the Store listing details (text description, images etc) for each language separately even if you are using the same content for each language.
+If your extension is localized in more than one language, we’ll show those languages at the top of Store Listing page (as shown).
+Select any one language name from Languages drop-down, fill the Store listing details, and click Save.
+Repeat the procedure for all the languages in the drop-down list to complete this section.
-To edit a Store listing, select the language name from the drop-down at the top of Store listing page.
-You must add details or edit each language separately

 ![Store Listing page](../media/img1.png)

+To **add** or **remove** languages for your store listings, you’ll need to modify the list of languages supported by your extension package and update the zip under **Package** section.
+We recommend that you localize your extension package in at least one language.
+However, if you don’t mention any language in your package, we’ll use English (United States) as your default language and you’ll be asked to provide store listing in English (United States).

 ### Store display name